What Happens If You Slip and Fall at Walmart?

 As with most personal injury cases, liability, or legal responsibility for paying the bills, is determined by a number of factors specific to the situation that caused the injury.
 Because the slip-and-fall at Walmart (or another big-box store) happened on another person’s property, the legal concept of premises liability applies.
 Premises liability says that landowners, business owners, and property managers are responsible for certain injuries suffered by visitors while on the premises.
 Landowners are expected to keep their property reasonably safe, so that visitors can expect to come and go unharmed.

 At the beginning of 2018, a federal judge allowed a woman who fell in a Walmart store to move forward with her case against the corporation.
 The woman fell on cherries that had spilled on the floor in one of the highest-traffic areas of the store.
 There were no floor mats in the area.
 Walmart had deviated from its standard safety policy by not having floor mats down.
 In this case, the woman is arguing that the store had previous knowledge that cherry displays pose inherent slip-and-fall risks.
 Because of this, they should have stood by their usual safety policy and had floor mats in the area.
-In addition, they should not have placed the cherry stand in a high-traffic area of the store.
+In addition, they should not have placed the cherry stand in a high-traffic area of the store (ALM Media).
 We’ll wait and see how the case resolves, but it sounds like she’s got a decent claim.

 What Makes a Walmart Liable?